steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Attribute-Rules.md

 1. In the **Structure** section, select the node for which you want to load the preset.
 This can be the node of the VST Sound or an **Attribute Rules** node.
 1. In the toolbar of the **Structure** section, click **Add**.
-1. Go to **Load Preset** and select the preset you want to load.
+1. Go to **Load Preset** and select the preset that you want to load.

 ## Example

-Different rules for program presets and the Init layer preset.
+Using different rules for program presets and the Init layer preset.

 1. In the **Structure** section, create the **Attribute Rules** node and select it.
 1. Within the selected node, create two more **Attribute Rules** nodes.